-Consistent and appealing graphics are a vital part of your digital marketing strategy and essential to conveying who you are as a business.
+A consistent visual identity and appealing visual elements are a vital part of your digital marketing strategy and essential to conveying who you are as a business.

 Visuals for companies like Nike, Tiffany, and Apple are excellent examples of how a defined look can impact the overall feel of a brand.

-You can easily recognize a graphic is theirs by their signature design style, layout, and color.
+You can easily recognize a graphic element is theirs by their signature design style, layout, and color.

 Aside from your brand voice, your graphics and marketing materials can speak volumes about your brand’s personality and identity.

-And, keeping a graphics guide will ensure that you never confuse your audience with your graphics.
+And, keeping a visual brand guide will ensure that you never confuse your audience with your graphics.

 So in this post, we’re going to guide you through the essential things your visual branding guide should have to optimize business graphics.

 But before we start working on your visual style guide and go into the components of it, be sure to take a look at your competitor’s branding.

 As well as businesses whose graphics you like and try to see what you can improve and what practices you don’t want to follow in your brand’s visuals.

 Once you’ve done your research, you’re all set to start building your own brand identity guidelines!

 So it’s important not just to have a good-looking logo, but for it to represent your business well through symbolism.

-Also, plan your chosen color variants for different purposes.
+Also, plan your chosen color logo variations for different logo usage.

 We have a tutorial here on how to make your business logo with Canva, if you’re interested in learning how to create one for your business.